 - Resources for Makers – a list of my favorite resources & courses to help you grow your knitting & crochet business (or any handmade biz!)

 - 3 types of printable tags

 Basically, it’s everything I WISH I had available when I started plus more!
 If you plan on making money with your crochet at all, this is definitely the one you should check out.
-There’s a regular PDF and an editable one available in the Etsy shop below.

 This is the year to Make it Happen!